farhan-439/ocaml_trader/INSTALL.md

 Running code:

 dune exec bin/main.exe
+If the title looks strange, please widen your terminal window.
 In simulation - use data/stocks.csv or your own data file to load preset stocks.

+- If you save your portfolio, make sure to use the same data file to load your portfolio!

 Thank you!